 - You retired on disability and were totally and permanently disabled when you retired, and

-If you meet all of these conditions, obtain form IA 2440 (pdf).
+If you meet all of these conditions, obtain form IA 2440.
 You MUST complete form IA 2440 to take this exclusion.
 A doctor's statement must accompany each year's return attesting to the taxpayer's complete and permanent disability.

 If your business was in the food or beverage industry and you claimed a credit for a portion of employer Social Security tax on employee tips, you may claim a deduction on line 24 for this credit.

-If you claimed an Alcohol Fuel Credit on your federal tax return, enter the amount of your Alcohol Fuel Credit here and attach a copy of federal form 6478.
+If you claimed an Alcohol Fuel Credit on your federal tax return, enter the amount of your Alcohol Fuel Credit here and include a copy of federal form 6478.

 Do not put on IA Schedule A.

-An injured veteran's grant program is available under the Iowa Department of Veteran Affairs.
+An Injured Veterans Grant Program is available through the Iowa Department of Veterans Affairs.
 Money appropriated for these grants will be given to veterans injured in a combat zone after September 11, 2001.
 The grants cannot exceed $10,000 per injured veteran.
-The Department of Veteran Affairs may also receive money from any public or private source for purposes of providing grants to injured veterans.
+The Department of Veterans Affairs may also receive money from any public or private source for purposes of providing grants to injured veterans.

-A deduction is allowed for the amount paid by a taxpayer to the Department of Veteran Affairs for the purposes of providing grants to the injured veterans grant program.
+A deduction is allowed for the amount paid by a taxpayer to the Department of Veterans Affairs for the purposes of providing grants to the Injured Veterans Grant Program.
 Do not claim these amounts on the Iowa Schedule A.

 The amount of Department of Veteran Affairs grant money received by an injured veteran that is included in the veteran's federal adjusted gross income is not included in the veteran's Iowa net income.